bennymeg/vGuard/README.md

 There are two main way's to achieve this goal: **social distancing & wearing protection**.
 We are all practising social distancing, but unfortunately, not all of us wearing protection (due to shortage or because they lake to understand their merits).

-## Wearing Protection

-We define how contagious an infectious disease is, by observing the number of people who will get infected on average from one contagious person.
-We denote this value R0.
-- If R0 is less than 1, each existing infection causes less than one new infection.
-In this case, the disease will decline and eventually die out.
-- If R0 equals 1, each existing infection causes one new infection.
-The disease will stay alive and stable, but there won’t be an outbreak or an epidemic.
-- If R0 is more than 1, each existing infection causes more than one new infection.
-The disease will spread between people, and there may be an outbreak or epidemic.

-he R0 value of flu is 1.3, the R0 value of covid-19 is 2 - 2.5.
-It might not seems much, but take a look at this following prediction.
-After 10 rounds of infection, the flu virus can infect around 56 people, after the same number of rounds, the covid-19 virus will infect about 2,047 people!
-Moreover, in contrary to the flu, nobody have antibodies against covid-19 yet, which means there is nothing stopping it from infecting more people.
-Furthermore, covid-19 symptom's can appear two weeks after one was infected, causing him to infect much more people.

-Wearing proper protection can prevent spreading the infection.
-More impressively, research shows that wearing a simple cloth as a mask can lower the R0 value by a third!.
-Hence, we decided to design a mask to help reduce the disease reproduction value to 0, in conjunction to protecting health care physicians.

 ## Mask Features

 We designed the respirator with health care __physicians__ in mind, but kept it __simple__ so it will be suitable to be used by most of the population.